June 21, 2023

 "Integrating AI in sales strategies can lead to XX% increase in close rates.
 That’s huge.”

-Fun fact: Mixmax has exciting new AI functionality coming soon, starting with an AI writing assistant that will help you compose personalized emails in your sequences.
+Fun fact: Mixmax has exciting new AI functionality coming soon, starting with an AI writing assistant that will help you compose personalized emails in your sequences + an AI email scheduler that optimizes send times based on recipient data.

 LinkedIn profile opening lines